markusweldon/digital-rain/readme.md

 ## Customization

-You can easily customize the appearance of the Matrix-style digital rain effect by modifying the following variables in the `script.js` file:
+You can easily customize the appearance of the Matrix-style digital rain effect by modifying the following variables:

+In style.css:
+- `--background-color: rgba(0, 0, 0, 0.05);` Modifies the background color
+- `--text-color: rgb(0, 255, 0);` Modifies the text color of the characters
-- `fontSize`: Change the font size of the characters
+- `--font-size: 10px;` Modifies the font size of the characters

+In script.js:
-- `characters`: Modify the set of characters used for the Matrix-style digital rain effect
+- `characters`: Modifies the array of characters used

-You can also change the text color and background color in the `styles.css` file.

 ## License